-Rhea one after another lest one of them dethrone him, is overthrown by Zeus, whom Rhea had concealed at his birth, giving Cronus a stone to swallow in his stead (Zeus manages to be not only Cronus' youngest son but also his oldest one, because Cronus goes on to vomit out Zeus' older siblings in reverse sequence).
-The two stories are linked forwards by Sky's curse upon his children and his prophecy that vengeance would one day befall them (207-10) and backwards by Rhea's seeking advice from Earth and Sky on how to take revenge upon Cronus for what he has done both to his children and to his father (469-73).
-There is of course an unmistakable irony, and a fitting justice, in the fact that Cronus ends up suffering at the hands of his son a fate not wholly different from the one he inflicted upon his own father, though cosmic civility has been making some progress in the meantime and his own punishment is apparently not as primitive and brutal as his father's was.
+feeling constricted by them, engages Cronus to castrate his father the next time he comes to make love with her; then Cronus himself, who has been swallowing his children by Rhea one after another lest one of them dethrone him, is overthrown by Zeus, whom Rhea had concealed at his birth, giving Cronus a stone to swallow in his stead (Zeus manages to be not only Cronus' youngest son but also his oldest one, because Cronus goes on to vomit out Zeus' older siblings in reverse sequence).
+The two stories are linked forward by Sky's curse on his children and his prophecy that vengeance would one day befall them (207-10) and backward by Rhea's seeking advice from Earth and Sky on how to take revenge on Cronus for what he has done both to his children and to his father (469-73).
+There is of course an unmistakable irony, and a fitting justice, in the fact that Cronus ends up suffering at the hands of his son a fate not wholly different from the one he inflicted on his own father, though cosmic civility has been making some progress in the meantime and his own punishment is apparently not as primitive and brutal as his father's was.
 Zeus too, it turns out, was menaced by the threat that a son of his own would one day dethrone him, but he avoids this danger and seems to secure his supremacy once and for all by swallowing in his turn not his offspring but their mother, Metis (886-900).